-The two-year-old girl stretched her arm up; the mother slightly moved the stroller’s cover, smiled, and gently touched the little girl’s hair.
+I was traveling by subway, and I hadn’t planned to think much about child development until I witnessed a particular situation.
+A seven-year-old girl was sitting on the subway seat, a two-year-old was lying in a stroller, and their mother stood next to the stroller while I sat across from them.
+The two-year-old girl stretched her arm up, and the mother gently moved the stroller’s cover, smiled, and lightly touched the little girl’s hair.
 Their eyes met.
-I thought it was special – a special opportunity to build a relationship and an emotional connection.
-The little girl giggled softly and started crinkling the soft roof of the stroller.
-The mother reacted quickly by lightly slapping her on the arm, straightening the roof, and turning away from the girl’s face to look into the distance.
+I thought it was special – a unique opportunity to build a relationship and an emotional connection.
+The little girl giggled softly and began crinkling the soft roof of the stroller.
+The mother quickly reacted by lightly tapping her on the arm, straightening the roof, and looking away from the girl’s face to gaze into the distance.
 The girl softly cried and soon fell asleep.

+What would you do?
 How could she respond differently in such situations?

 What is the long-term goal?
 The long-term goal is to:

-- have a healthy self esteem;
+- Cultivate a healthy self-esteem.

-Wishing you all the best in the difficult yet exciting journey of parenting!
+Wishing you all the best in this difficult yet exciting journey of parenting!